byte-glass/curtain/readme.md

 ## next steps

- - put finishing touches to nested rec
+ - make notes on nested rec in readme
  = style of function declarations for spawning - function(params ...) function(self::Mailbox) ... end end
  - finite state machine

- - show methods for actors and mailboxes?
+ - show methods for actors and mailboxes? a hash for a pid for a show method
  - timeout in rec, start a separate task to send a :timeout message to this mailbox or do I mean a timedwait?
  - how to get Mailbox{T} to work?